 GasLog has agreed, and has caused its controlled affiliates (other than us, our general partner and our subsidiaries) to agree, not to acquire, own, operate or charter any LNG carrier with a cargo capacity greater than 75,000 cbm engaged in oceangoing LNG transportation under a charter for five full years or more without, within 30 calendar days after the consummation of the acquisition or the commencement of the operations or charter of such a vessel, notifying us and offering us the opportunity to purchase such vessel at fair market value.
 We refer to these vessels, together with any related charters, as "Five-Year Vessels".
-The seven newbuildings and two on-the-water vessels listed below will each qualify as a Five-Year Vessel upon commencement of their respective charters and GasLog will be required to offer to us an opportunity to purchase each vessel at fair market value within 30 days of the commencement of its charter.
+The two newbuildings and seven on-the-water vessels listed below will each qualify as a Five-Year Vessel upon commencement of their respective charters and GasLog will be required to offer to us an opportunity to purchase each vessel at fair market value within 30 days of the commencement of its charter.
 Generally, we must exercise this right of first offer within 30 days following the notice from GasLog that the vessel has been acquired or has become a Five-Year Vessel.

-LNG Carrier Year Built Cargo Capacity (cbm) Charterer Propulsion Estimated Charter Expiration 1 GasLog Singapore 2010 155,000 Sinolam LNG(1) TFDE 2030 2 GasLog Warsaw 2019 180,000 Endesa (2) X-DF 2029 3 Hull No. 2213 $Q2\ 2020^{(3)}$ 180,000 Centrica X-DF $2027^{(4)}$ 4 Hull No. 2274 $Q2\ 2020^{(3)}$ 180,000 Jera X-DF $2032^{(4)}$ 5 Hull No. 2262 $Q3\ 2020^{(3)}$ 180,000 Centrica X-DF $2027^{(4)}$ 6 Hull No. 2300 Q4 2020 (3) 174,000 Cheniere X-DF $2027^{(4)}$ 7 Hull No. 2301 Q4 2020 (3) 174,000 Cheniere X-DF $2027^{(4)}$ 8 Hull No. 2311 $Q2\ 2021^{(3)}$ 180,000 Cheniere X-DF $2028^{(4)}$ 9 Hull No. 2312 Q3 2021 (3) 180,000 Cheniere X-DF $2028^{(4)}$
+LNG Carrier Year Built Cargo Capacity (cbm) Charterer Propulsion Estimated Charter Expiration 1 GasLog Singapore 2010 155,000 Sinolam (1) TFDE 2031 2 GasLog Warsaw 2019 180,000 Endesa (2) X-DF 2029 3 GasLog Windsor 2020 180,000 Centrica X-DF 2027 4 GasLog Wales 2020 180,000 Jera X-DF 2032 5 GasLog Westminster 2020 180,000 Centrica X-DF 2027 6 GasLog Georgetown 2020 174,000 Cheniere X-DF 2027 7 GasLog Galveston 2021 174,000 Cheniere X-DF 2028 8 Hull No. 2311 Q2 2021 (3) 180,000 Cheniere X-DF $2028^{(4)}$ 9 Hull No. 2312 Q3 2021 (3) 180,000 Cheniere X-DF $2028^{(4)}$

-(1) The vessel is currently trading in the spot/short-term charter market and has been chartered to Sinolam LNG for the provision of an LNG FSU.
-The charter is expected to commence in November 2020, after the dry-docking and conversion of the vessel to an FSU.
+(1) The vessel is currently trading in the spot market and has been chartered to Sinolam for the provision of an FSU after the vessel's dry-docking and conversion to an FSU.

-- (2) The vessel is chartered to a wholly owned subsidiary of Endesa.
-The charter is expected to commence in May 2021. - (3) Expected delivery quarters are presented. - (4) Charter expiration to be determined based upon actual date of delivery.
+(2) The vessel is chartered to a wholly owned subsidiary of Endesa.
+The charter is expected to commence in May 2021.

+- (3) Expected delivery quarters are presented. - (4) Charter expiration to be determined based upon actual date of delivery.

 See "Item 7.
-Major Unitholders and Related Party Transactions-B. Related Party Transactions-Omnibus Agreement-Noncompetition" for additional information on the LNG carrier purchase options.
+Major Unitholders and Related Party Transactions-B. Related Party Transactions- Omnibus Agreement-Noncompetition" for additional information on the LNG carrier purchase options.